wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 and started seeing them as a powerful pattern-matching engine capable of transforming text.

-One breakthrough moment was realizing that LLMs excel at clearly defined tasks that involve matching a pattern in source text and transforming it into other text.
+One important moment was realizing that LLMs excel at clearly defined tasks that involve matching a pattern in source text and transforming it into other text.
 If you can find a clear pattern in the input yourself, and you can clearly define the target structure, it's likely that an LLM is a good solution to your problem.
 The less clear